sachingulati/DOM-Unity/specification.md

 # DOM-Unity
-## **>> Under Development <<**

 DOM-Unity is a jQuery plugin.
 The basic idea revolves around unifying the DOM elements on page.

-##### Feautures provided by this plugin:
-  - Searching/Filtering lists
-  - Pagination and Hybrid Pagination
-  - Datasource: Ajax or/and Javascript Arrays
-  - Duplicate request prevention
-  - Latest request rendering
-  - Elements grouping
-  - Fully Customizable
-  - Rich plugin specification for geeks

-> This plugin doesn't provide any styling nor it affects any styling on page.

-### Version
-0.0.1

 ### Basic Terminologies:
 1. **Namespace**: Default namespace of this application is `du`.
 This is modifiable.